mclemens68/cloud-lab-mdc/README.md

 file and edit as appropriate for your environment.

 The terraform setup relys on making sure you have your workspace set to the same name as the configs defined in terraform/config-files.
-The two profiles currently contained in the repo are "cloud-lab" and "pce".
+The two profiles currently contained in the repo are "cs-demo" and "pce".

-cloud-lab has several workloads across aws and azure that are a good demonstration for CloudSecure.

-pce is optional and could be utilized to setup a custom SNC demo PCE in AWS.

-To setup cloud-lab, you'd do something like this:
+To setup cs-demo, you'd do something like this:

 Edit terraform/terraform.tfvars.

 cd terraform
 terraform init
-terraform workspace new cs-demo terraform workspace list (verify your in the correct workspace) terraform plan (will give a list of all the assets that will be created) terrafrom apply (will create everything)
+terraform workspace new cs-demo
+terraform workspace list (verify your in the correct workspace)
+terraform plan (will give a list of all the assets that will be created)
+terrafrom apply (will create everything)

 The above can take a while, and may fail the first couple times when creating the aws <-> azure vpn.